gnodi/felv/README.md

 ```

 #### Validation processors dependencies
-For simplicity, each validation processor is independent from each others.
+For simplicity, validation processors are independent from each other.

 #### Validation processors order
 Validation processors are processed in a specific order: